 Everyone has heard of black bean burgers, so now we need to talk about these vegan Chipotle Black Bean Patties and how they are a little different.

-Recently, there was an event that I needed to take a dish to and knew there would be very limited plant-based options for me and my husband to eat.
+Recently, there was an event that I needed to take a dish to, and Iknew there would be very limited plant-based options for me and my husband to eat.
+These black bean patties ended up being a hit!

 We needed a good main course, but this wasn’t a cookout or picnic, so taking veggie burgers wasn’t really a good option.
 After a little bit of thought, I decided to turn an old familiar recipe into a main dish.
 All these black bean burger patties needed was a little reshaping.